Reshma2760/Big-Data-Notes/All Linux notes.md

 mkdir /home/hduser/samuel/ss if the folder does not exist then it will create a folder for us mkdir -p /home/hduser/samuel/ss , antha madri folder iruntha create panu, ilana vituru

+echo commands
+generally echo used to print
 echo $? is to see whether the file is sucessfully execute or not !

+to set echo value in shell script , for eg,

+echo hello
+exit 1

+using if, we do now

+echo sam
+status_1=$?

+ec gsryhrdyh
+status_2=$?

+# Check the exit status of each command and set custom exit statuses
+if [ "$status_1" -eq 0 ]; then
+    echo "Command 1 succeeded with exit status $status_1" else
+    echo "Command 1 failed with exit status $status_1" exit 1 fi

+if [ "$status_2" -eq 127 ]; then
+    echo "Command 2 succeeded with exit status $status_2" else
+    echo "Command 2 failed with exit status $status_2" exit 2 fi

+# Continue with the rest of your script

 0 is success and 1 is error